gomorpheus/morpheus-apidoc/source/includes/_account_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase | null | Filter on partial match of name or location name | null | Filter on exact match of name lastUpdated | null | A date filter, restricts query to only load groups updated more recent or equal to the date specified
+phrase |  | Filter on partial match of name or location name |  | Filter on exact match of name lastUpdated |  | A date filter, restricts query to only load groups updated more recent or equal to the date specified

 ## Get a Specific Group for Subtenant